 The Mind website has a list of ideas for supporting your mental health during this challenging time.

-Anxiety UK have extended the opening hours of their Infoline to 9.30am-10pm on weekdays and 10am-8pm on weekends.
+Anxiety UK have extended the opening hours of their Infoline to 9.30am-5.30pm on weekdays.
 They also have a wide range of helpful videos on their YouTube channel, covering topics like sleep and panic.

 Check out resources from Mental Health Foundation, covering lots of different situations, such as working from home, or looking after children.

 With the stress of the current situation and the lack of structure to our days its possible that our sleep is suffering.
 Mental Health Foundation have a range of tips and a free guide to help improve sleep quality and quantity.

 Watch a short video where clinical psychologist Ali Mattu, who specializes in anxiety, discuss self care tips during lockdown.

 Headspace has released a collection of free meditations called Weathering the storm.